 If you want to make things easier on yourself and your team, adequate tooling goes a long way.
-By using a Requirement, Risk, Test, and Lifecycle Management platform like codebeamer X for aviation systems compliance, you can automate and control processes to make sure they run in a compliant and fully documented course without deviations.
+By using an Engineering Lifecycle Management platform like codebeamer X for aviation systems compliance, you can automate and control processes to make sure they run in a compliant and fully documented course without deviations.
 Intland's DO-178C Template contains baked-in assets to shorten your route to value.

 Learn more about how codebeamer X & our DO-178C Template supports avionics compliance:

 With the right tooling in place, you can cut development and compliance costs, reduce cycle times, and achieve compliance with DO-178C, DO-254, ARP4754A, and other aviation standards with ease.